azangru/mysite/src/pages/about/about.md

 I am a bit of an anglophile — no matter which part of the English-speaking world this "anglo-" is coming from, — and there was a period in my life when I nourished this passion by translating medical textbooks and fiction from English into Russian.
-The list of these translations, presented on the [publications](/publications/) page, reminds me of those fond times.
+The list of these translations, which can be found on the [publications](/publications/) page, reminds me of those fond times.
 (Eventually, I took pity both on the authors and on the readers, and decided to indulge my passion in a more harmless manner).